Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   You can also observe that **maxScheduledBatches** is the parameter which sizes all other vectors such as event vectors and wait list.
 To understand how **maxScheduledBatches > 1** enable overlapping of different operations lets define:

-  **Full Transaction**: is a as set of following enqueue operations from host for single kernel call:
+  **Full Transaction**: as set of following enqueue operations from host for single kernel call:

-  * write input data to device
+  * write input data to device (enqueueMigrateMemObjects)
-  * execute kernel
+  * execute kernel (enqueueTask)
-  * read output data from device
+  * read output data from device (enqueueMigrateMemObjects)

-  With multiple buffers available for each set of input and output  data buffers(maxScheduledBatches > 1) we can conceptually enqueue multiple full transactions on command queue at a time which will potentially set stage for overlapping between execution of different full transactions.
+  With multiple buffers available for each set of input and output data (maxScheduledBatches > 1) we can conceptually enqueue multiple full transactions on command queue at given time which will potentially set stage for overlapping between execution of different full transactions (i.e. write for first read for next, execute for first write for next etc.).

  ##### Multiple Command Queues